freeCodeCamp/guide/src/pages/mobile-app-development/firebase-cloud-messaging-integration-for-cordova-hybrid-apps/index.md

 Next open the <a href='https://console.firebase.google.com/' target='_blank' rel='nofollow'> google firebase console </a> and Add Project ( basically means create a new project )

-Once the project is created click on Notifications section in left side panel.
+Once the project is created click on the Notifications section in the left side panel.

 Now click on the Android icon to add **Android** platform support to our project.